gahjelle/template-aoc-python/README.md

 ## Examples

 See https://github.com/gahjelle/advent_of_code/tree/main/python for examples using the template.
+My tutorial, [Advent of Code: Solving Your Puzzles With Python](https://realpython.com/python-advent-of-code/), explains the reasoning behind the template and shows a few examples of using it to solve puzzles.

+## Credits

+Thanks to [Matt Gregory](https://github.com/grovduck) for helping to [debug](https://github.com/gahjelle/template-aoc-python/issues/1) this recipe for Windows and creating the Powershell script to create a full year of templates.

+And a huge thanks to [Eric Wastl](https://twitter.com/ericwastl/) for creating the wonderful [Advent of Code](https://adventofcode.com/).